Current Students

 NUSU societies offer welcome events and social activities throughout the year, including during vacations.

-Biomedicine+ is a series of optional lectures.
-Prominent researchers in the university present an overview of their research and career path.
+Biomedicine+ is a series of exciting lectures by prominent researchers in the university.
+In these they present an overview of their research and how this has in some cases changed treatment and outcomes for patients as well as their career paths.
 Biomedicine+ provides a fantastic opportunity.
 You'll find out how your learning fits into the bigger picture of research and medicine.

-The programme is particularly relevant to Stage 1 students.
-But the talks are suitable for all levels of undergraduate study.
-They are particularly useful if you are thinking of a career in research or medicine.
+The programme is particularly relevant to Stage 1 students, and the talks are suitable for all levels of study.

 Development Opportunities

-We provide many opportunities for you to improve your skills and increase your employability either through paid work (lab assistant post, employability assistant), volunteering (student peer mentor, Go Volunteer) and even an international exchange.
+We provide many opportunities for you to improve your skills and increase your employability either through paid work (lab assistant post, employability assistant), volunteering (student peer mentor, Go Volunteer) and even study overseas.

 You can also get ahead in the global job market and learn a new language, or improve on your existing level of language skills.
 Our Language Resource Centre provides many great opportunities and many types of support.